-The program is there, there is a 30 days trial period and I stand by word.
+The program is there, there is a 30-day trial period and I stand by my word.

-Give it a try and if you don’t like it you get your money back, no need to make any hard sale.
+Give it a try, and if you don’t like it, you get your money back, no need to make any hard sales.

 If that prospect had actually bought the course, he would have understood the dynamics at play there -but it was my fault for having a buggier system back then- :).

-So I will give you now a few examples from Airbnb where I need to resort more often to ruthless time saving:
+So I will give you now a few examples mixed from this business + some Airbnb requests where I had to resort to more ruthless time-saving:

 In my value system approaching strangers expecting them to do most of the work is immoral.